QEC-pages/vecdec/README.md

   are sorted by decreasing error probability (according to BP), and Gauss elimination is used to find valid error vectors.
-With `lerr=0`, the unique solution corresponds to all-zero information set, with `lerr=1`, in addition to all-zero information set, information sets with a single non-zero bit are also checked, and the minimum-weight vector is selected; with `lerr=2` up to two non-zero bits are selected, etc.  When `maxosd` parameter is non-zero, the search with multiple non-zero information bits is restricted to this range of columns.
+With `lerr=0`, the unique solution corresponds to all-zero information set (variable nodes corresponding to pivot columns), with `lerr=1`, in addition to all-zero information set, information sets with a single non-zero bit are also checked, and the minimum-weight vector is selected; with `lerr=2` up to two non-zero bits are selected, etc.  When `maxosd` parameter is non-zero, the search with *multiple* non-zero information bits is restricted to this range of columns (default value `maxosd=100`).

 ### Quantized LLR and `min-sum` vs. `sum-product` BP updates

-When the program is compiled with `USE_QLLR` (the default), parameters of integer-based Quantized LLR module can be set using `qllr#=ubt`, where `#` can be 1, 2, or 3.
+When the program is compiled with `USE_QLLR` (the default), parameters of integer-based Quantized LLR module can be set using `qllr#=int`, where `#` can be 1, 2, or 3.
 By default, the recommended values `qllr1=12 qllr2=300 qllr3=7` are used.